berciktymule/CarND-Behavioral-Cloning-P3/writeup.md

 It's worth running and testing the model multiple times before making changes.
 That is caused by hitting local optima during training.
 Many times the model would train to straddle the side lines instead of the center of the road.

+#### More data is not always the answer

+I recorded a lot of laps using my joystick.
+They were all smooth.
+Ultimately however I used just the udacity run with a sinlgle slow run.
+Adding more data caused the model to act hectic.
+This is very surprising.

 #### 6. Enhancements
 I really wanted to get it to work with track 2.